 How does the loan work?

 So, in a traditional forward loan, you make monthly payments and part of those payments goes to principal (to pay down the loan) and the rest goes toward interest.
 In a reverse loan, you’re not paying anything—however the interests will accrue each month.
 You’ll know the interest rate from the very beginning, so this won’t be a surprise.
-As an example, perhaps you’ll start out with a reverse mortgage loan of $200,000 and you live for 15 years, then you pass away and leave the home to your kids.
+As an example, perhaps you’ll start out with a reverse mortgage loan of $200,000 and you live for 15 years, then you pass away and leave the home to your family, or beneficiary.
 Maybe the loan payoff is now $290,000 (again…I’m totally pulling all of these figures out of thin air—nothing has actually been calculated) and the home is worth $400,000.
-So your kids can use the first year to sort through your things, estate sales, whatever they need to do….the home is sold, the loan is paid, and the kids will receive a check for the difference (less the payoff and real estate transfer fees).
+So your beneficiary can use the first year to sort through your things, estate sales, whatever they need to do….the home is sold, the loan is paid, and the beneficiary will receive a proceeds for the difference (less the payoff and real estate transfer fees).
 Yes, the loan will essentially get larger each month, but that is because you’re not paying anything over the life of the loan.

 What type of home can I do a reverse mortgage loan on?